bgree13/example-site-repo/README.md

 ## Roles

-Each site has its own role for specific configurations.
+Each site can have its own role for specific configurations.

 #### Example `ansible/roles/site1/tasks/main.yml`